WNT UK Ltd

 WNT has always had a strong affinity with sport, implemented for years through in-house activities and customer sporting events creating goodwill, sportsmanship, fighting spirit and team spirit.
 Cycling is especially important to us, because it is ideally suited to the tangible values required for all employees .
 More important however, is that a direct link exists with our core business.
 Many of the production processes for high-quality bicycle components require our quality tools for manufacture.
 For WNT, it is therefore obvious to incorporate cycling in our sponsorship commitments.
 However, it doesnt end with sponsorship of cycling teams, in the field of motorsport we have also committed ourselves, and have become active as the main sponsor of a motorcycle racing team.

-Team WNT Cycling UK is a semi-pro women's racing team, which was founded in 2014 in Sheffield, UK, where the WNT (UK) office is based.
+Team WNT Pro Cycling is an Elite women's cycle racing team, which was founded in 2014 in Sheffield, UK, where the WNT (UK) office is based.
 WNT is the main sponsor of the ladies cycling team that is not only proving itself to be very successful on the road, but also in track racing and now also at cyclo-cross races.

 Team WNT Burman Racing